rustls/rustls/README.md

   - Support for connecting to peers named with IP addresses.
 This means rustls now depends on a fork of webpki - `rustls-webpki` - with a suitably extended API.
+  - *Breaking change*: `StoresClientSessions` trait renamed to `ClientSessionStore` and reworked to allow storage of multiple TLS1.3 tickets and avoid reuse of them.
+    This is a privacy improvement, see RFC8446 appendix C.4.
+  - *Breaking change*: `rustls::Error` is no longer `PartialEq`.
+  - *Breaking change*: rework `rustls::Error` to avoid String usage in `PeerMisbehavedError`, `PeerIncompatibleError` and certificate errors.
+    Especially note that custom certificate verifiers should move to use the new certificate errors.
+  - *Breaking change*: replace `webpki::Error` appearing in the public API in `RootCertStore::add`.
+  - The number of tickets sent by a TLS1.3 server is now configurable via `ServerConfig::send_tls13_tickets`.
+Previously one ticket was sent, now the default is four.
 * 0.20.8 (2023-01-12)
   - Yield an error from `ConnectionCommon::read_tls()` if buffers are full.
     Both a full deframer buffer and a full incoming plaintext buffer will